fusioncharts/dev_centre_docs/getting-started/aspnet/your-first-chart-using-aspnet.md

 Gauges are powerful tools that can showcase information using a radial scale to display data, and a dial is used to indicate the value.
 In this section, we will create an **Angular Gauge.**

-To start with, we'll build a simple gauge showcasing Nordstorm's Customer Satisfaction Score as shown below:
+To start with, we'll build a simple gauge showcasing Nordstrom's Customer Satisfaction Score as shown below:

 {% embed_chart getting-started-your-first-widget.js %}

-The thresholds for the above sample has been defined using the following range.
+The thresholds for the above sample have been defined using the following range.

 Range|Color|Hex Code|
 -|-|-